Samuel Pallache: Career

 Pallache arrived in the Netherlands between 1590 and 1597.
 In 1591, Middelburg offered him residential permit, but Protestant pastors protested.
+In 1596 he established one of the first informal Jewish communities in The Hague.

 After a delegation from the Dutch Republic visited Morocco to discuss a common alliance against Spain and the Barbary pirates, Sultan Zidan Abu Maali in 1608 appointed the merchant Samuel Pallache to interpret for his envoy Hammu ben Bashir to the Dutch government in The Hague.
 Officially, Pallache served as the sultan's "agent", not ambassador.

-On June 23, 1608, Pallache met stadtholder Maurice of Nassau and the States-General in The Hague to negotiate an alliance of mutual assistance against Spain.
-On December 24, 1610, the two nations signed the Treaty of Friendship and Free Commerce, an agreement recognising free commerce between the Netherlands and Morocco, and allowing the sultan to purchase ships, arms and munitions from the Dutch.
+On 23 June 1608 Pallache met stadtholder Maurice of Nassau and the States-General in The Hague to negotiate an alliance of mutual assistance against Spain.
+On 24 December 1610 the two nations signed the Treaty of Friendship and Free Commerce, an agreement recognising free commerce between the Netherlands and Morocco, and allowing the sultan to purchase ships, arms and munitions from the Dutch.
 This was one of the first official treaties between a European country and a non-Christian nation, after the 16th-Century treaties of the Franco-Ottoman alliance.

 The story goes that, one day, Pallache's horse-drawn carriage met the carriage of the Spanish ambassador in The Hague.
 The two carriages were unable to pass one another and, to cheers from onlookers, the Spanish ambassador's carriage had to make way for Pallache's carriage.

 In addition to his diplomatic affairs, Pallache also continued his activities as a merchant, actively trading between the Netherlands and Morocco.
 He also got permission from Prince Maurice for privateering activities.
 The goods obtained through these pirating activities were sold along the Moroccan coast.

 Death

 In 1614, Pallache, having captured a Portuguese ship, was unable to bring its cargo ashore in Morocco and so sailed for the Netherlands.
-A heavy storm forced him to seek refuge in an English port where, by request of the Spanish ambassador, he was arrested and imprisoned.
+A heavy storm and disease among his men forced him to seek refuge in an English port where, by request of the Spanish ambassador, he was arrested and imprisoned.
 Eventually, Prince Maurice came to his aid and helped bring him back to the Netherlands.
 However, he had lost all his money by then and fell ill shortly thereafter.

-On February 4, 1616, he died in The Hague, and was buried with a gravestone (image) in the Beth Haim of Ouderkerk aan de Amstel, a "cemetery of the Portuguese Jewish community" in Ouderkerk aan de Amstel near Amsterdam.
+On 4 February 1616 he died in The Hague, and was buried with a gravestone (image) in the Beth Haim of Ouderkerk aan de Amstel, a "cemetery of the Portuguese Jewish community" in Ouderkerk aan de Amstel near Amsterdam.
+Thousands attended his funeral.
 The record for his grave spells his name as "Palache" and describes him as Morokkaans Gezant (Moroccan envoy).
 It cites a birth place of Fez (Morocco).
-It states a burial date in Hebrew calendar Sebat 16, 5376 (February 4, 1616).
+It states a burial date in Hebrew calendar Sebat 16, 5376 (4 February 1616).
 It lists three sons: Isaac, Moses, and David.
+On his tombstone is written in Hebrew "הנושא טוב עם אלוהים ואדם", a verse from the book of Proverbs, which means Carries good with God and man.